What are The Catapult Papers?

 What about time limits?

 Advice for parents is contained within each test booklet for how to approach each paper.
-The goal of The Catapult Papers is not to set strict time limits or to expect children to complete the test in one sitting.
+The goal of The Catapult Papers is not to set strict time limits, nor to expect children to complete the test in one sitting.
 They can be done with peers, with parents, ten minutes at a time…whatever you think works best for your child.

 Most children in Northern Ireland will be attempting at least one practice paper per week at school.
 In these settings, they get to experience time limits and learn how to handle that pressure.
 I do not believe that the same should be done at home.
-There must come a time to slow down and consider how to tackle the varying question-types.
+In my opinion, there must come a time to slow down and consider how to tackle the varying question-types (but that’s just my opinion, which is why I have left the choice up to you).